 Familial multiple cavernous malformation syndrome

-Presenting with tetraparesis worse at the left side, headaches, and a past epileptic episode, but without new seizures.
+Tetraparesis worse on the left side, headaches, and a past epileptic episode, but without new seizures.

 Loading Stack -

 0 images remaining

 CT shows multiple focal hyperdense calcified lesions in the pons and the cerebral hemispheres.